orb-lang/qor/doc/md/core.md

 ```

 The tables, such as `table`, named after global tables in the global table,
 are designed as conservative replacements for their namesakes\.
-Consevative in
+Conservative
-that any field present in 'Lua classic' will have an identical value if that
+in that any field present in 'Lua classic' will have an identical value if
-value is a function\.
+that value is a function\.

 The lazy loader is a closed\-over \_\_index and look like this: